LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/iterator-functions.md

 ### <a name="parameters"></a>Paramètres

-`_It` L’itérateur stocké dans le nouvel itérateur de déplacement.
+*_It* l’itérateur stocké dans le nouveau déplacer l’itérateur.

 ### <a name="remarks"></a>Notes